javergarav/icsa-2024-artifact/README.md

 ### Abstract

 Sarch-knows is a knowledge graph presented in the paper, required for the checking process of the proposed install/.
 The artifact presented to ICSA corresponds to a compact version of this knowledge graph.
+TO COMPLETE...

 ### Overview